lzwjava/blog-source/_posts/2020-08-16-journey-en.md

 ---
+lang: en
 layout: post
-title:  "The Journey of Learning English"
+title: The Journey of Learning English
 ---

 Translated by ChatGPT.
 Missed some pictures.